The History of the United Sates is a True Story—Worth Telling

 The Cincinnati Chapter SAR Speakers Bureau consists of members of the Sons of the American Revolution who are knowledgeable in many historical and genealogical disciplines.
-All of the talks are tailored to younger students as well as adult audiences.
+All presentations can be tailored to younger students as well as adult audiences.

 Please contact the Speaker Chairman to schedule a speaker for your event.
 Our schedule fills fast.
-Don’t wait until the last minute to schedule your event.
+Do not wait until the last minute to schedule your event.

 Classes, Lectures & Stories of the Revolutionary Era